dalzinho/teach-twice/20200603_dani_book_translation.md

 ## Additional Content

-More information, forums, FAQs, sample workshops etc. can be found at
+More information, forums, FAQs, sample Workshops etc. can be found at
 ### www.teachtwice.net

 # Origins

-## El villano de toda esta historia
+## The villain of the piece

-Around the turn of the century, when I was still a new teacher and still brimming with enthusiam for teaching (those halcyon days!), two students accosted me in the corridor to tell me about a worry.
-They had heard a whisper that the morning group were progressing more slowly than they were, and had covered less ground than their group, the afternoon one.
-They were 'learning more', they grumbled, and they worried that their exam would cover more and would be more demanding than the morning cohort's.
-So what's new, right?
-But the bit of that conversation that I'll never forget is a couple of words that one of the students to refer to their legitimate interest that the tests be balanced, asserting stoney-faced his "right to know less".
+Around the turn of the century, I was a new teacher and still brimming with enthusiasm for teaching (those halcyon days!).
+One day, two students from one of my afternoon groups accosted me in the corridor to ask me about something that was bothering them.
+They had heard whispers that the morning group were progressing more slowly than theirs, and had covered less course material.
+The two students complained that the morning group were "learning more than us".
+They were concerned that their exam would be more demanding than the morning group's.
+There's nothing new about students complaining, so why do I mention this?
+Well, one of the students, insisting that the exams be fair and balanced, said with a straight face that he had "the right to know less".

-The expression raised an eyebrow at the time.
+This expression certainly raised an eyebrow at the time.
 But the more I thought about it, the more I realised that it reveals a deeper, slightly unnerving truth about our work.
 In the eyes of our students, we are examiner first and teachers second.
-While we think of ourselves as working collaboratoratively with our students,  in the eyes of our students, we are **judge, jury and executioner**.
-Can you imagine someone going to a concert, a cinema or a restaurant with that attitude? _"Well pardon me!
-I may have paid the bill, but it's my right to not hear the band, to not see the film, to not eat a single thing!"_
+We like to think of ourselves a collaborators, working and learning alongside our students, but in their eyes, we are **judges and police**.
+It's hard to imagine someone going to a concert, a cinema or a restaurant with a similar attitude _"Well pardon me!
+I am paying for this, but...
+I insist the band doesn't play.
+I insist they don't show the whole film.
+I insist the portions should be small!"_

 And yet that's the way it is in the classroom.
 When, for whatever reason, we cut a class short, the general response is gleeful.
 Likewise, when we utter the magic words "...well, we're almost out of time.
 Let's leave it there", there has never been a known case, anywhere, that ....
 BLAH BLAH